galenhuntington/hpre/README.md

 case, this might suddenly occur in production weeks later and bring down your app.

-This syntax appears to be motivated by mathematical notation, but mathematicians tend to use short identifiers (such as _f_ or **fib**), which are less troublesome, and of course write for humans, who can correct for errors.
+This syntax appears to be motivated by mathematical notation.
+But mathematicians tend to use short identifiers (such as _f_ or **fib**), which are less troublesome, and of course write for humans, who can correct for errors.

 Next, a major motivation for DRY is the ease of maintenance and making changes.
 An example is developing an alternative implementation of